Faculty and Staff

 Pharm.D.
 University of South Carolina, 2003

-Julie M. Sease, Pharm.D., FCCP, BCPS, CDE, BCACP is the Senior Associate Dean and a Clinical Professor in the Department of Clinical Pharmacy and Outcomes Sciences at the College of Pharmacy.
+Julie M. Sease, Pharm.D., FCCP, BCPS, CDCES, BCACP is the Senior Associate Dean and a Clinical Professor in the Department of Clinical Pharmacy and Outcomes Sciences at the College of Pharmacy.

 Dr. Sease received her Doctor of Pharmacy degree from the University of South Carolina College of Pharmacy in 2003.
 She then completed a primary care pharmacy practice residency at the William Jennings Bryan Dorn VA Medical Center in 2004.